Art therapists use creative methods of expression related to visual media to help people cope with depression, stress, and other mental illnesses.

 How does art therapy work?

-Human emotions are engraved both in conscious and subconscious levels of the mind.
-Sometimes, these emotions are too overwhelming and uncontrollable to be expressed in words.
+Human emotions are engraved both in both the conscious and subconscious.
+Sometimes, these emotions are too overwhelming to be expressed in words.
 Art therapy uses different aspects of creative arts in a therapeutic manner to activate sensory responses and explore emotions.

 In this therapeutic approach, an art therapist may ask you to make art through forms such as drawing, painting, sculpting, scribbling, coloring, collaging, and many others.
 For instance, people with Autism Spectrum Disorder (ASD) may use these artistic media to communicate ideas and process memories that they are unable to express verbally.